President of Armenia: Government formation

 The president appoints as prime minister the person enjoying the confidence of the majority of the deputies.
 This is done on the basis of the distribution of the seats in the National Assembly and consultations held with the parliamentary factions.
 If the appointment of the prime minister according to the above-mentioned procedures is impossible, the president of the Republic can appoint as the prime minister the person enjoying the confidence of the maximum number of the deputies.
 The Government is formed within 20 days after the appointment of the Prime Minister.

 Upon the recommendation of the prime minister, the president of the Republic can appoint and dismiss from office the members of the Government.
 They also may appoint one of the ministers as a deputy prime minister, with the suggestion of the prime minister.

-President appoints state office positions, forms and presides over National Security Council, and may establish other advisory bodies if necessary.
+President appoints state office positions, forms and presides over Security Council, and may establish other advisory bodies if necessary.